BigDataBiology/macrel/README.md

 use.

-While Macrel as a whole is **GPL v3** licensed (to comply with it being used in some of its dependencies, namely Peptides, Prodigal, Megahit, PALADIN and Scikit-Learn), the macrel-specific code is also licensed under the **MIT** license.
+While Macrel as a whole is **GPL v3** licensed (to comply with it being used in some of its dependencies, namely Peptides, Prodigal, Megahit), the macrel-specific code is also licensed under the **MIT** license.

----

 ## Applications